 Mould left unchecked can cause structural damage to the property.
 This affects the property’s value and also makes repairs difficult and expensive.

 It can also cause health problems, especially if children, old people and people with asthma or other respiratory conditions live in the building.

 Does landlord insurance cover mould?

-As a rule, no. Technically insurance cover doesn’t include preventing, treating and repairing mould and damp as they are maintenance tasks.
-Furthermore, if an emergency situation arises from failure to properly address mould and damp, your landlord emergency insurance is unlikely to pay out.
+As a rule, no. Technically, insurance cover doesn’t include preventing, treating and repairing mould and damp as they are maintenance tasks.
+Furthermore, if an emergency situation arises from a failure to properly address mould and damp, your landlord’s emergency insurance is unlikely to pay out.

 However, if landlords take all due care to prevent and treat mould and damp, and an emergency situation occurs, it’s possible that insurance policies will pay out.
 After an investigation, of course.